awsdocs/amazon-s3-userguide/doc_source/replication-walkthrough-2.md

    ```

 Choose the bucket and add the bucket policy\.
 For instructions, see [Adding a bucket policy using the Amazon S3 console](add-bucket-policy.md)\.

+In replication, the owner of the source object owns the replica by default\.
+When source and destination buckets are owned by different AWS accounts, you can add optional configuration settings to change replica ownership to the AWS account that owns the destination buckets\.
+For more information, see [Changing the replica owner](replication-change-owner.md)\.